MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    ![Select trigger](media/select-trigger.png)

 4. Add the following JSON code in the **Request Body JSON Schema** box.
 The code specifies that the flow expects an email address to receive one string input parameter.
-Then select **New Step**.
+Then select **New step**.

     ``` JSON
     {